GabrielCruz45/fastapi_crashCourse/DEVLOG.md

     Still a bit iffy on understanding it deeply, but now I know there's a programming pattern when I would need to use a decorator function and pass down some arguments.

+## Thursday, October 23, 2025

+Session 1:

+    Started with Async tutorial.
+    Finished tutorial.
+I'm still confused, not proficient with Async functions.
+    Prompted Gemini (LLM by Google) to create 10 exercises to understand them better along with requests, aiohttp and, of course, asyncio.